Degrees Offered

 ECPE 172.
 Microcontrollers.
 4 Units.

 ECPE 173.
-Computer Organization and Arch.
+Computer Organization and Architecture.
 3 Units.

-The objective of this course is to give students an understanding of how a complete modern computer system operates.
-Students learn about design of control, datapath and arithmetic-logic units.
-Other topics include pipelining, memory hierarchy and assembly language programming.
-Prerequisites: Completion of all Fundamental Skills; ECPE 170; ECPE 172 or ECPE 174 with a "C-" or better.
+The objective of this course is to give students a deeper understanding of how a complete modern computer system operates.
+Students learn about design of a processing unit, pipelining, memory hierarchy, parallelism, and more advanced architecture topics.
+Prerequisites: Completion of all Fundamental Skills; ECPE 071L and ECPE 170 with a "C-" or better.

 ECPE 174.
 Advanced Digital Design.
 4 Units.